 On any given week you'll find live entertainment that ranges from hugely popular current stars to up-and-coming local Texas acts.
 Gruene Hall's website has a calendar of upcoming performers and info for purchasing tickets to shows or dance lessons.

-Fellow reality TV show fans: Gruene Hall was featured in an episode of Kaitlyn Bristowe's season of The Bachelorette.
-See if you can find where she added initials and a heart to one of the posts.
+Reality TV show fans: Gruene Hall was featured in an episode of Kaitlyn Bristowe's season of The Bachelorette.
+See if you can find where she added her initials and a heart to one of the posts!

 Gristmill River Restaurant & Bar is probably the most well-known restaurant in Gruene and for good reason; the food is scrumptious.
 It's located in a prime spot along the banks of the Guadalupe River and has a beautiful view, particularly in late fall or winter when the trees have dropped their leaves.